 The DA traditional affairs spokesman, George Mari, described the move as an act of desperation by the ANC.

-“It is clear that they are doing these things to ensure that people under amakhosi vote for the ANC and that is why they are pandering to the traditional leaders.
+“It is clear that they are doing these things to ensure that people under amakhosi vote for the ANC.
+That is why they are pandering to the traditional leaders.
 The ANC leaders are seeing that other parties are making inroads to their (the ANC’s) support base.

-“They are now engaging in desperate attempts to garner votes by increasing allowances and providing medical aids to amakhosi, giving people food parcels and promising other voters housing.
+“They are now engaging in desperate attempts to garner votes.
+They are increasing allowances and providing medical aids to amakhosi.
+Also they are giving people food parcels and promising other voters housing.
 It is wrong, but they are doing it,” he said.

-Opposition parties have pointed out at the ANC did the same kind of thing just before the 2011 local government elections when it announced that the houses of KZN’s amakhosi would be renovated at a cost of millions of rands to the taxpayer.
+Opposition parties point out at the ANC did the same kind of thing just before the 2011 local government elections.

 But Ms Dube-Ncube, KZN Co-operative Governance and Traditional Affairs Minister, denied there were any political intentions behind the medical aid handout.